 And as reported by the ABC, medical staff from southern Queensland, including about 20 nurses, have been flown in to assist in hospitals, fever clinics and aged care facilities.

 It has been reported that the residents of the North Rockhampton Nursing Centre aged care facility have been evacuated in a bid to stop a possible outbreak.

 Thirty-five of the facility's less frail residents were moved to nearby hospitals on Saturday to create more space for the remaining occupants to isolate.

-Steven Miles commented that is is a “miracle” that, as yet, no residents have tested positive for the virus.
+Miles said it was a "miracle" that no residents had yet tested positive for the virus.

-QNMU Secretary Beth Mohle said contact tracing was currently underway to identify anyone who may have been in contact with the nurse over the past two weeks.
+Beth Mohle, secretary of the Queensland Nurses and Midwives’ Union, said contact tracing was currently underway to identify anyone who may have been in contact with the nurse over the past two weeks.

 “This incident highlights the high risk environment our members can sometimes work in,” Mohle said.Do you have an idea for a story?

 Email [email protected]